 Sunrise posed another challenge: navigating the dirt road in the dark.
 Fortunately, I could see my tracks from the night before and with the GPS, I was able to get back to my original spot without difficulty.
-The wind had not abated and it was even colder than the day before.
+The wind had not abated and it was even colder.

 As the sun rises it first lights the peak of Shiprock and then spreads gradually down the rest of the rock.
 The rock takes on a reddish hue as the sky begins to turn blue.
 Eventually, the rock’s color shifts again to a more tan color and the drama begins to fade.